-March 19, 2026, at 10 a.m.
-In - Person - Presentation by Julie Curry on Quilt Judging: What Judges Look For.
+Program - March 19, 2026 - In-Person

+Julie Curry - Quilt Judging, What Judges Look For

 Julie Curry is a lifelong quilter and received her quilt judge training at the West Coast Quilt Judging Academy in 2012.
 Julie has judged for many groups throughout Northern California and worked with many quilt judges over the years.
 She is committed to judging in a manner that is fair, thorough, and compassionate.
 Julie has also coordinated the Creative Home Arts Department of the San Mateo County Fair for more than a decade (which includes hundreds of quilts each year).